sarioz/Springboard/Capstone-Project/SpanglishModelingFlask/README.md

 ## Docker Build and Image Push

-Once you are satisfied and want to containerize it, run
+Once you are satisfied and want to containerize your web app, run

 ```$ docker build -t yourdockerhubusername/spanglish-modeling-app:latest .```

+This takes approximately 6 minutes on my mid-2015 Macbook Pro (on *my* latest version).
-Then you may push it to [Docker Hub](https://hub.docker.com/) using
+Then you may push the built Docker image to [Docker Hub](https://hub.docker.com/) using

 ```$ docker image push -a yourdockerhubusername/spanglish-modeling-app```

 Once this is successful, you may follow the instructions in the previous section for deployment, making sure to change `sarioz` to `yourdockerhubusername`.

-## Training and Evaluation: Build and Run
+## Training and Evaluation

 To replicate the [project results](https://docs.google.com/spreadsheets/d/1PwbSxT5r1alqZVMPIM7L0D00pduHuVTRr8YP8eLYMAs/edit?usp=sharing) or tweak the training algorithms, it is easiest to pull the entire